abbyazari/abbyazari.github.io/_pages/about.md

   - /about.html
 ---

-Dr. Abigail Azari is a post-doctoral scholar at the University of California, Berkeley's Space Sciences Laboratory ([SSL](https://www.ssl.berkeley.edu/)) where she works to analyze spacecraft data to understand current and past planetary conditions on Mars.

-She is interested in developing statistical techniques for enabling scientific discovery in space and planetary sciences.
-She completed her PhD and MS in Atmospheric, Oceanic, and Space Sciences at the University of Michigan.
-Dr. Azari was supported by an NSF Graduate Research Fellowship and a NASA Earth and Space Sciences Fellowship for her graduate education.
-While at the University of Michigan she developed a course in data visualization and statistics in geosciences for which she received a Towner Prize for Outstanding Graduate Student Instructors.
-She also served as the co-director of the University chapter of the Graduate Society of Women Engineers.
-Prior to her graduate education she worked at the Science and Technology Policy Institute providing policy analysis and technical support on a variety of topics including climate data, STEM education, and space policy.
-She received her BA in Physics from Smith College.

-Check out [Publications](https://abbyazari.github.io/publications/) for my most recent work.
-Earlier work may be found on my [Google Scholar](https://scholar.google.com/citations?user=UdcGQbYAAAAJ&hl=en&oi=ao).

-## Active Projects

-- evaluation of using Jupyter notebooks for teaching to develop a growth mindset based course on geoscience visualization and statistics (see [Teaching](https://abbyazari.github.io/teaching/)),
-- understanding transport, loss, and energization of energetic ions around Saturn through large-scale statistics
-- characterizing Mars' historical magnetic field to understand its previous atmospheric loss

-Check out [Research](https://abbyazari.github.io/research/) for major research interests.
+I am a **planetary scientist and space physicist** at the University of California, Berkeley where I am a post-doctoral scholar in the Space Sciences Laboratory ([SSL](https://www.ssl.berkeley.edu/)).
+I am passionate about developing statistical techniques to enable data-driven discovery for space and planetary sciences.
+My work intersects space physics and planetary science, with techniques from **statistics, data visualization, and computer science**.

+Most of my work focuses on understanding current **planetary environments**, and their previous conditions, by studying newly available large datasets from  planetary missions.
+My current research is focused on analyzing spacecraft data to understand current and past planetary conditions on **Mars**.
+My recent work, as part of my [PhD thesis](https://deepblue.lib.umich.edu/handle/2027.42/155251) supported by an NSF Graduate Research Fellowship and a NASA Earth and Space Sciences Fellowship focused on developing **[interpretable methods for machine learning](https://www.frontiersin.org/articles/10.3389/fspas.2020.00036/full)** in planetary science with applications to plasma transport around Saturn.

+I am interested in supporting the use of statistical and large-data methods for science and developing education in these practices.
+These efforts have included co-creating the [Machine Learning for Planetary Space Physics seminar series](https://ml4psp.github.io/) and leading a community generated white paper for [incorporting machine learning in planetary science for the next decade of missions](https://arxiv.org/abs/2007.15129).
+Additionally, I have co-developed a [new geoscience visualization and statistics](https://github.com/abbyazari/data_vis_statistics_geosciences) course for physical science students new to computer programming which received an (award)[https://crlte.engin.umich.edu/towner-prize-winners/abigail-azari/] from the University of Michigan for oustanding instruction.